eowfenth/lore/Factions/Silvercrest Amazons.md

 The Silvercrest fought enough to realize they are by themselves.
 Their ideology are differente from their old fellow sisters but it is not enough to maintain the peace.
-Turned down by their family
+Turned down by their family, these Amazons now strive to create a new dinasty  and prove themselves worthy once again.